Moe Howard: 1940s

 In the 1940s, the Three Stooges became topical, making several anti-Nazi short films, including You Nazty Spy!
 (1940) Moe's favorite Three Stooges film, I'll Never Heil Again (1941), and They Stooge to Conga (1943).
 Moe's impersonation of Adolf Hitler highlighted these shorts, the first of which preceded Charlie Chaplin's film satire The Great Dictator by nine months.

 On May 6, 1946, during the filming of Half-Wits Holiday (1947), brother Curly suffered a stroke.
 He had already suffered a series of them before the filming of Beer Barrel Polecats (1946) and was replaced by Shemp, who agreed to return to the group, but only until Curly would be well enough to rejoin.
 However, Curly appeared in Hold That Lion!
 (1947) in a cameo (the only Three Stooges film to contain all three Howard brothers: Moe, Curly, and Shemp), it was an impromptu setup.
 He was well enough to participate in a second cameo the next year as a chef in a short scene in Malice in the Palace, but the footage was never used.
 Curly suffered a second series of strokes which led to his death at age 48 on January 18, 1952.

 After Shemp rejoined the act, Moe, Shemp, and Larry shot a television pilot for ABC called Jerks of All Trades (1949), apparently intended to lead to a weekly sitcom series on the premise that the Stooges would try a different job or business every week, hoping that eventually one of their attempts would be successful.
 Anything they tried turned out to be a fiasco, which was the source of the comedy.
 The pilot took a single day to film and was never aired.
 It was a kinescope film of three-camera television production, most likely to replicate a proposed live broadcast.

 B.B.
 Kahane, Columbia Pictures' vice president of business affairs, stopped the show from being broadcast.
 Kahane warned the Stooges that a contract stipulation restricted them from performing in a TV series that might compete with their two-reel comedies.
 Columbia threatened to cancel the boys' contract and take them to court if they tried to sell the series.
 To avert a legal hassle, the pilot was shelved and the project abandoned.
 The kinescope film is now in the public domain and widely available.
+However, Columbia did allow The Stooges to make guest appearances on various TV variety shows.